 Even though it was another hazy day it was nice to visit a historic site that wasn’t overrun by hordes of American tourists or streams of tours all with megaphones!
-There was something of a relaxing beauty about Gyeongbokgung which, although heavily restored, endeared it to me where some other more stark sites had not.
+There was something of a relaxing beauty about Gyeongbokgung which, although heavily restored, endeared it to me were some other more stark sites had not.

-Also situated in the grounds of the palace is the National Folk Museum of Korea which gives an interesting overview of the history of Korea and its people – worth a visit, all displays also have English explanations.
+Also situated on the grounds of the palace is the National Folk Museum of Korea which gives an interesting overview of the history of Korea and its people – worth a visit, all displays also have English explanations.